-The purpose of this lab is to introduce students to the concepts of Bit Banding, conditional branching, and barrel shifting associated with the ARM Cortex-M3 embedded processor.
-These concepts will help to understand the Cortex M-series processors, which are commonly employed in the embedded systems.
-In particular, students will have hands-on experience with bit banding, conditional branching, and barrel shifting to examine their efficiency both in Debug and Target mode using performance assessment techniques introduced in the lectures.
+The purpose of this lab is to introduce students some of the features of Cortex-M3/M4 embedded processor such as of bit-banding, conditional branching, and barrel shifting.
+This will help you to understand the Cortex M-series processors being commonly used in the embedded systems.
+In particular, students will have hands-on experience with bit-banding, conditional branching, and barrel shifting to examine their efficiency both in Debug and Target mode using performance assessment techniques.
 You will apply this knowledge at the end of the lab and implement an LED bit-band application.
-The following sections provide you with some basic information and examples to help familiarize yourself with these topics.